 Home Module - a teacher account has the notification feed on the home page.
 Admin and main admin accounts have a District Module instead.

 Account Types FAQ

 Can a user have a teacher account and an admin account?
 Since only one account type can be assigned to a user, a single account can't be both a teacher and an admin.
 Visit this article to learn more information on how teachers can also use admin accounts.

 Can admins be added as co-teachers to classes?
-The only account type that can be added as a co-teacher are teacher accounts.
+The only account type that can be added as a co-teacher is the teacher account.
 Because admin users have a different account type, they can't be added as co-teachers.

 Can admins assign teachers to district-created teacher groups?
 Yes.
 Admin accounts have the ability to assign a teacher to a district-created group (as long as that teacher is rostered in one of the sites they have permissions for).

 Can admins change their own permissions?
 No - admin permissions must be changed in the Control Center of the Main Admin account.